 Shawn Cunningham, Mesopartner.
 Shawn is a process consultant working in the field of performance and competitiveness improvement of the private sector.
 He has conducted diagnoses in various industries in more than a dozen countries.
 His qualifications are mainly in strategic, innovation and technology management, and organizational development, and he has published on topics related to economic development and innovation.
 He is involved in research into complexity thinking applied to decision making, innovation support and industrialization with different universities.

 Marcus Jenal, Mesopartner.
 Marcus been supporting various donors and organisations to conceptualise, implement, monitor, and evaluate systemic development programs in complex contexts at the interplay of the social, economic, and environmental spheres.
 Marcus helps organisations and teams to make sense of the complex environment they are working in and find a way to make meaningful decisions under conditions of uncertainty.
 In addition, he has been building knowledge in complex systems theory and other scientific fields through various trainings and research engagements.
 Based on that, has been actively engaged in conceptual work around systemic approaches to economic development, improving the way projects are designed, delivered, monitored and evaluated.
-He has been working on short-term assignments in Myanmar over the last eight years.

 Location: InterConti Hotel Westlake, Hanoi, Vietnam